-For example, a 600,000 watt system would receive a rebate of \$1.7 million (500,000 watts x \$3.00 = \$1.5 million plus 100,000 watts x \$2.00 = \$200,000).
+Projects which seek to generate combined heat and power (CHP) may be eligible for an additional incentive if that determination is made during the development of the solicitation.
 As with the power-only incentives, there will be no limit on the size of the system itself, as long as it is net metered and does not exceed the annual electric consumption of the host site.

-However, overall incentives for CHP projects will be capped at the lesser of 40% of project costs or the per-watt incentive calculated according the schedule above, up to a maximum of \$2,500,000.
+The working group will be tasked with establishing a payment cap which will be based upon the lesser of an absolute cap per project or a percentage of the installed cost.
 The incremental costs associated with heat recovery will be eligible for inclusion in the calculation.
 However, the value of any existing biomass-producing systems (i.e., anaerobic digesters) to which CHP equipment is being added will not be eligible for inclusion in calculating the total project incentive.
 As with power generation only, incentive payments will not be made on the value of any existing facilities but will be applied only to the cost of new CHP equipment.
+The incentive payment schedule will also be established as part of the working group process and will be described within the solicitation documents.